DustinYansberg/freakSearch/README.md

 ## Description

-Search Engine and Web API all in one for the entire archival records of Freakonomics.
+Search Engine and Web API all in one for the entire archival records of the Freakonomics Podcast.
 This tool allows a user to find any topic, person, or quote from any Freakonomics podcast episode.

+I created this because I found that I had a difficult time finding topics that were discussed in Freakonomics.

 ## Why?